risingwavelabs/risingwave-docs/cloud/organization-manage-users.md

 ---
 id: organization-manage-users
 title: Invite and manage users in your organization
 description: Invite others to your organization and manage them.
-Share your clusters, databases, and other resources with your team.
+Share your projects, databases, and other resources with your team.
 slug: /manage-users
 ---